jonathan-zlatin/jonathan-zlatin/README.md

 Computer sience student at HUJI
 -------------------------------

-Coding in Python, C, C++. with experience with ML libraries such as Numpy, Pandas and Plotly.
+Coding in Python, C, C++, Java. with experience with ML libraries such as Numpy, Pandas and Plotly.
 My favorite fields were Data structures, Algorithms, and Probability.

 * 🌍  I'm based in Jerusalam
 * ✉️  You can contact me at [jonathanzlatin@gmail.com](mailto:jonathanzlatin@gmail.com)
-* 🧠  I'm learning Stochastic Processes, IML, C++ and Computability, "A Guide for Data Revolutionists", and much more...
+* 🧠  I'm learning NLP, DB, OOP, and much more...
 * ⚡  My biggest hobby is traveling, experiencing new places and cultures

 ### Skills